aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 For the fall 2018 version, *only* a few sections were installed on the image:

 - Basic Installation
-- A Take of Two GUIs
+- A Tale of Two GUIs
 - Development Installation, but only the "Program and Data Representation" part

 All other sections were *not* installed on the fall 2018 version.
 The directions for those other parts have not been updated since August 2017, so they may be out of date -- certainly the version numbers are, if not those directions themselves.